amsaren/course_materials/Webinar_2022/slides/Recent_updates_on_Puhti.md

 # Puhti Web Interface: Available features (1/2)

-- Shell
+- Improved the main dashboard page layout
-   - Available as pinned apps or on the top navbar under the *Tools* section
+   - Apps available as pinned apps or on the top navbar under the *Tools* section
+- Project-specific notifications
+- Access shell on Puhti
    - Open a shell on the login node
    - Open a persistent shell on a compute node
-   - View running batch jobs
+- Graphical display of Lustre usage metrics
+- Support for accelerated visualization

+# Puhti Web Interface: Available features (2/2)

 - Files
    - Use *Files* section to open file browser
    - Upload/download/create new files

-# Puhti Web Interface: Available features (2/2)

 - Active jobs
   - Submit batch jobs through the web interface
   - View recent and running batch jobs
-  - Delete a running job will cancel the job
+  - Delete a running job

 - Launching an interactive app

   - The interactive apps can be found "My Interactive Sessions" page
-  - Desktop/Jupyter/RStudio/TensorBoard/Visual Studio Code
+  - Desktop/Jupyter/RStudio/MATLAB/TensorBoard/Visual Studio Code

-- Project view
-- Accelerated visualization

 # Short topics {.title}